Contact

 Subject

 I did my PhD at the IMS (University of Stuttgart) working together with Sabine Schulte im Walde on automatic detection of lexical semantic change.
 I held a PhD scholarship from Konrad Adenauer Foundation.
 After my PhD I did a research internship with Katrin Erk at the University of Texas, Austin.
-Since February 2022 I am a post-doctoral researcher at the IMS (University of Stuttgart) working in the 6-year research program Change is Key!.
+Since February 2022 I am an independent research group leader at the IMS (University of Stuttgart) working in the 6-year research program Change is Key!.

 Find more information on my website.